kin-labs/kin-android-ramp-demo/README.md

 rampSdk.startTransaction(this, config, callback)
 ```

-Now we can call that function after a button press.
+Now we can call that function with a button press.
 So in the `onCreate` we register the click listener for the `buttonRamp`.
 Note that balance changes won't be immediate.
 ```
 buttonRamp.setOnClickListener {
     buyKinOnRamp(kin.address())
 }
 ```
 ![You did it](https://media1.giphy.com/media/vmtxnxveVUodG/giphy.gif?cid=ecf05e47pvjtabuo0jwms4yjnrqp3ivu9kmnnkvq2hbkzba5&rid=giphy.gif&ct=g)

 Congratulations!
 We have completed our Getting Started with Kin and Ramp!

-You can learn more about the Ramp and its Android integration [here](https://docs.ramp.network/mobile/android-sdk).
+You can learn more about Ramp and its Android integration [here](https://docs.ramp.network/mobile/android-sdk).
 You can also find the complete project on [GitHub](https://github.com/kin-labs/kin-android-ramp-demo).